This notice describes how Alex Woolfson, or Alex for short, collects and uses data about you.

 - customize emails and posts for those who are subscribed to his mailing lists

-- reduce the frequency of pop-ups and other ads for repeat visitors
+- reduce the frequency of pop-ups and other ads for repeat visitors or Patrons

 Alex usually stores data about how you use one of his Web sites in identifiable form for just a few weeks.
 In special circumstances, like extended investigations about technical attacks or for those subscribed to his mailing lists, Alex may preserve log data longer, for analysis and to customize the reader/subscriber’s experience.
 Alex will store aggregate statistics about use of each Web site for as long as the Web site is hosted, but those statistics don’t include data identifiable to you personally.